How Much is an Open Bar at a Wedding: 7 Tight-Budget Tips

 toast bride

-Alcoholic beverages are a staple in wedding receptions across many cultures.
+Alcoholic beverages are an integral part of wedding receptions across many cultures.
 Consequently, many couples choose open bars despite the relatively high cost to indulge their guests.

 As mentioned earlier, several factors contribute to the overall cost of an open bar.
-Depending on the selection of drinks, the price can be classified into three: low-range, mid-range, and high-cost.
+Depending on the selection of drinks, the price can be categorized into three: low-range, mid-range, and high-cost.

 Low-Range Open Bars

-The average cost for an open bar is $12 to $25 per head, and that’s only for traditional wedding receptions that last four hours.
-It’s significant to note that the drink of choice is limited for this category (e.g., wine and beer only).
-If you have 150 guests, the estimated cost would be around $1,800 to $3,460.
+The average cost for a low-range open bar is $12 to $25 per head for traditional wedding receptions that last four hours.
+It’s important to note that the choice of drinks is limited for this category (e.g., wine and beer only).
+If you have 150 guests, the estimated cost would range from $1,800 to $3,750.

 Mid-Range Open Bars

-In a mid-range open bar, a better selection of alcoholic beverages (e.g., tequila, whiskey, brandy, rum, vodka, gin, etc.) is provided.
-The projected cost is between $16 and $100 for each person.
+In a mid-range open bar, a broader selection of alcoholic beverages (e.g., tequila, whiskey, brandy, rum, vodka, gin, etc.) is provided.
+The projected cost is between $17 and $100 for each person.

-For a total of 150 guests, the cost amounts anywhere from $2,400 to $15,000.
-You can also provide non-alcoholic beverages if you opt for this type of open bar.
+For a total of 150 guests, the cost can be anywhere from $2,550 to $15,000.
+Non-alcoholic beverages can also be provided if you opt for this type of open bar.

 High-Cost Open Bars

-If you wish to offer premium liquor like Macallan, Johnnie Walker, and Hennessy to your invitees, an open bar would roughly cost $20 to $150 per individual.
-Accordingly, the anticipated cost for a total of 150 guests is between $3,000 and $22,500.
+If you wish to offer premium liquor like Macallan, Johnnie Walker, and Hennessy to your guests, an open bar would approximately cost $20 to $150 per individual.
+The anticipated cost for a total of 150 guests can range from $3,000 to $22,500.

 7 Tight-Budget Tips to Get the Open Bar of Your Choice